jakobap/aaron/005-llm-eval-and-tracing.md

 # Challenge 5: LLM Evaluation & Tracing - "The Quality Guardian" 🔍

-> ⚠️ **Note:** This challenge is currently under development.
-While you can configure tracing and explore the Langfuse interface, the full implementation details will be coming soon.
-Stay tuned for updates!

 ## Introduction

 As your RAG system grows more complex, understanding what's happening under the hood becomes crucial.
 In this challenge, you'll implement LLM observability and evaluation using [Langfuse](https://langfuse.com/docs/get-started), an open-source LLM engineering platform.